NextronSystems/asgard-manual/usage/administration.rst

 The initial system status page provides a summary of the most important system components.

 It also includes the current resource consumption (disk, CPU and memory) and lists the currently installed ASGARD software version along with available versions of THOR.
-Additionally, the connection status to the update servers, Master ASGARD and Cockpit are shown with a graph that shows asset connections and asset streams.
+Additionally, the connection status to the update servers, MASTER ASGARD and Cockpit are shown with a graph that shows asset connections and asset streams.

 .. note::
    The THOR version numbers may be missing in a new installation.
 THOR is not included in the installed packages.
 THOR is downloaded automatically after the installation and should show up not later than one hour after installation.